William Proxmire: Personal life

 In 1946, Proxmire married Elsie Stillman Rockefeller, a great-granddaughter of William Rockefeller, brother and partner of oil magnate John D. Rockefeller.
 They had two children, a son, Theodore, and a daughter, Elsie Stillman (Proxmire) Zwerner.
 Elsie Proxmire received an uncontested divorce in 1955.

 In 1956, Proxmire married Ellen Imogene Hodges Sawall, who brought two children of her own to the marriage.
 Together, the couple had two sons, one of whom died in infancy.

 Proxmire was the first United States Senator to get hair transplants for his pattern hair loss.
 The treatment he was receiving for a couple of months began on February 22, 1972.
 His 1972 tax return which was published in the Congressional Record revealed that he paid $2,758 for his hair transplant and claimed the operation as a medical expense.

 Known for his devotion to personal fitness, which included jogging and push-ups, Proxmire earned the moniker "Push Up".
 In 1973, he published a book about staying in shape, entitled You Can Do It: Senator Proxmire's Exercise, Diet and Relaxation Plan.
 After leaving Congress, Proxmire had an office in the Library of Congress.

-Proxmire had Alzheimer's disease.
-He died on December 15, 2005, in a nursing home in Sykesville, Maryland, where he had lived for more than four years.
-He was buried at Lake Forest Cemetery in Lake Forest, Illinois.
+In 1998, Proxmire announced that he had been diagnosed with Alzheimer's disease.
+He died on December 15, 2005, aged 90, at a nursing home in Sykesville, Maryland, where he had lived for more than four years.
+He is buried at Lake Forest Cemetery in Lake Forest, Illinois.